 Why We Celebrate

-As she shared about walks to school with grandparents and meals made as a family, a peace fell over the more than 2 dozen kids and adults gathered together.
-Little did I know when I awkwardly asked this new friend if she’d be willing to read the book for us, that she was missing her family who at that exact same time that morning on the other side of the world, were gathering in China to watch fireworks and celebrate New Year’s Eve.
+As she shared about walks to school with grandparents and meals made as a family, a peace fell over the more than two dozen kids and adults gathered together.
+I didn’t know when I awkwardly asked this new friend if she would read the book for us, how much she was missing her family that morning.
+At that exact same time, on the other side of the world, her family and friends were gathering in China to watch fireworks and celebrate New Year’s Eve.

 This happened at one of our “Care-Free Fridays” playgroups.
 I planned on sharing the book.
 What I couldn’t have planned on was the wonder of what actually happened.